There is an obsession with foods that cause gout. This is wrong.

 it has long been appreciated that uric acid is increased under conditions of starvation (Lennox 1924; Ogryzlo 1965).

-Anyone who spends time in weigh-loss forums will be aware that rapid weight-loss is no friend of the gout sufferer.
+Anyone who spends time in weight-loss forums will be aware that rapid weight-loss is no friend of the gout sufferer.

 Whereas starvation is likely to raise uric acid levels due to purines from increased cell death, the situation with gorging is less clear.

 Clearly, there is more to gout diet than just what you eat, or what you avoid.
 How you eat also affects the causes of gout.

-One study, Effect of nibbling versus gorging on cardiovascular risk factors: serum uric acid and blood lipids, compares uric acid in the blood after eating the sane food as three meals or seventeen snacks.
+One study, Effect of nibbling versus gorging on cardiovascular risk factors: serum uric acid and blood lipids, compares uric acid in the blood after eating the same food as three meals or seventeen snacks.
 This report concludes:

 concentration of uric acid was significantly lower during the nibbling period as compared with the three-meal period